soz223/BrainNet/README.md

 ## Data

-The edge data is located in `data/ADNI/fmri_edge`.
+The edge data of ADNI is located in `data/ADNI/fmri_edge`.
 On GitHub, only cosine and pearson correlation data are provided.
 For more data, refer to the following link:
 [Google Drive - Additional Data](https://drive.google.com/drive/folders/1ED1b7RoSdeqKnxfGUKM2zHUfqgP3fTzV)